theoj18/csci-246-spring2021/misc.md

 G. Anna's Practice Talk.
 Attend the PhD proposal practice talk of Anna Schenfisch on Tuesday, 6 April 15:00-16:30 (see link in discord).

+H. Final Presentations.
+Attend at least two of the final presentations from the capstone course CSCI 483.
+Details: Sub Ballroom A from 11 am to 1:30 pm on April 22, and April 29.
+Reflection due: 30 April 2021.